Ggs91/EventBright/README.md

  end
 ```

-#### 1.2 Authorization (CanCanCan)
+#### 1.3 Authorization (CanCanCan)
-Authorizations are centralized in .
-It enabled me to drastically DRY up the controllers by getting ride of many `before_action`.
-It also make it convinient to set a variable with re requiered authorizations as it's loaded by the gem.
+Permissions are centralized in `app/models/ability.rb`.
+It enabled me to drastically DRY up the controllers by getting ride of many `before_action`s, and conveniently load a resource with the right permissions.

+Here's some examples of permissions implemented:

+- Unauthenticated users can only access `event`'s `index` & `show` pages, but can't join it.
+- Only `event`'s administrator can access the `event`'s profile (`show`) page if it's not validated by the (app) administrator yet.
+This is so an event's owner has still permission to updated or delete his event before it's published.
+-Only validated `event`'s are displayed on the `index` page.
+-Only `event`'s administrator can access `participant`s list.

 ## II - Installation